samad324/react-native-animated-multistep/README.md

 | OutOnBack  | `String`  | define you animation type when the component goes out on next, default is `bounceOutLeft` | ❌       |

 ### Note:
-you can more animation and set-up animations by your self on [react-native-animatable](https://github.com/oblador/react-native-animatable#animatableexplorer-example)
+you can add more animation and set-up animations by your own, check [react-native-animatable](https://github.com/oblador/react-native-animatable#animatableexplorer-example) for aminations.

 ### Methods